Call to Post

 Writer & Historian

-Terry Conway has been a regular contributor to The Blood-Horse magazine since 2003 where a fair share of his stories have been about racing history.
-He started writing historical racing articles for ESPN.com in 2010 that also have been featured on premier racing sites such as the Paulick Report.com and Equidaily.com.
-In addition, Terry has written numerous historical stories on the art world, business entrepreneurs, musicians and land preservation for a variety of national and regional magazines and prominent daily newspapers over the past 15 years.
+Terry Conway has been a regular contributor to The Blood-Horse magazine since 2003.
+He started writing historical racing articles for ESPN.com in 2010 and the Jockey Club’s America’s Best Racing in 2012.
+His work has been featured on premier racing sites including the Paulick Report and Equidaily.com.
 He is also a member of the Turf Writers of America.

 One of the most familiar sounds at a racetrack is the bugle call, universally known as the call to the post.
 The catchy melody is performed as the jockeys parade their horses to the track.
 It also alerts spectators that another race is forthcoming.
 Prior to the advent of the starting gates, the call to the post would signal horses to circle around and line up at a starting line and were off and running at the signal of the starter's flag.